-Our experiments are mainly conducted on ModelNet 3D Wharehouse, S3DIS, and SemanticKITTI dataset.
-Specifically, as for the ModelNet 3D Wharehouse dataset, all models that we use are trained on the train set of ModelNet 3D Wharehouse and evaluated on the validation set.
-As for the S3DIS, all models that we use are trained on area 1, 2, 3, 4, 6 and evaluated on area 5.
-As for the SemanticKITTI dataset, all models are trained on splits 00-10 expect 08 which is used for evaluation.
-For each of these datasets, all ResNet-series models are trained based on the same training scheme, and all experiments are implemented with Pytorch.
+\paragraph{Datasets.} Our experiments are conducted on ModelNet 3D Warehouse, S3DIS, and SemanticKITTI datasets.
+For the ModelNet 3D Warehouse dataset, we train all models on the train set and evaluate on the validation set.
+For the S3DIS, we train all models on area 1, 2, 3, 4, 6 and evaluate on area 5.
+For the SemanticKITTI dataset, we train all models on splits 00-10 except 08 which is used for evaluation.
+For each of the datasets, all ResNet series models use the same training scheme, and all experiments are implemented with PyTorch.

-For the \textit{ModelNet 3D Wharehouse dataset}, during training, coordinates of point-cloud are randomly scaled, translated, and jittered.
-We use SGD optimizer with momentum 0.9, weight-decay $10^{-4}$, and initial learning rate 0.1 with cosine learning rate scheduler.
+\paragraph{Training on ModelNet 3D Warehouse dataset.} In this case, coordinates of point-clouds are randomly scaled, translated, and jittered.
+We employ the SGD optimizer with momentum 0.9, weight-decay $10^{-4}$, and initial learning rate 0.1 with cosine learning rate scheduler.
 Each mini batch is set to 32, and models are trained for 300 epochs.
-For both training and inference phase, we only utilize x, y, z coordinates without other features and set voxel size as 0.05.
-The experiments for ModelNet 3D Wharehouse are all conducted on a Titan RTX GPU.
+For both training and inference phase, we only utilize $x, y, z$ coordinates without other features and set the voxel size to be 0.05.
+The experiments for ModelNet 3D Warehouse are all conducted on a Titan RTX GPU.

-For the \textit{S3DIS dataset}, during training, we concatenate all subparts of an indoor scene to train and validate on.
-Along x, y directions, scenes are randomly applied horizontal flip.
+\paragraph{Training on the S3DIS dataset.} In this case, we concatenate all subparts of an indoor scene to train and validate on.
+Along $x, y$ directions, scenes are applied horizontal flip randomly.
 RGB features are randomly jittered, translated, and auto contrasted.
 Finally, we normalize and clip point-clouds.
-We set voxel size as 0.05.
-We use SGD optimizer with momentum 0.9, weight-decay $10^{-4}$, and initial learning rate 0.1 with polynomial learning rate scheduler.
-Each mini batch is set to 3, and models are trained for 400 epochs.
-The experiments for S3DIS are all conducted on 2 Titan RTX GPUs.
+We set voxel size to 0.05, use SGD optimizer with momentum 0.9, weight-decay $10^{-4}$, and initialize learning rate to 0.1 with polynomial learning rate scheduler.
+Each mini batch is set to 3, and models are trained for 400 epochs on 2 Titan RTX GPUs.

-For the \textit{SemanticKITTI dataset}, during training, coordinates of each point-cloud are randomly scaled and rotated.
+\paragraph{Training on the SemanticKITTI dataset.} In this case, coordinates of each point-cloud are randomly scaled and rotated.
 We use SGD optimizer with momentum 0.9, weight-decay $10^{-4}$, and initial learning rate 0.24 with cosine warmup learning rate scheduler.
-Each mini batch is set to 2, and models are trained for 15 epochs.
-For both training and inference phase, we utilize x, y, z coordinates as well as intensity feature and set voxel size as 0.05.
-The experiments for SemanticKTTI are all conducted on 4 Titan RTX GPUs.
+Each mini batch is set to 2, and models are trained for 15 epochs on 4 Titan RTX GPUs.
+For both training and inference phases, we utilize $x, y, z$ coordinates as well as intensity feature and set voxel size to 0.05.